section-engineering-education/engineering-education/content/articles/creating an audio book using PDF3, Tkinter and Python Text to Speech(Pyttsx3)/index.md

 ### What is PyPDF3?

-PyPDF3 is Pure-Python library built as a PDF toolkit.
-It is capable of:
+From PyPDF3's official documentation, it is a Pure-Python library built as a PDF toolkit.
+It was built to help with the following:

 * Extracting document information (title, author, etc.)
-* Splitting documents page by page
+* Splitting documents page by page.
-* Merging documents page by page
+* Merging documents page by page.
-* Cropping pages
+* Cropping pages.
-* Merging multiple pages into a single page
+* Merging multiple pages into a single page.
-* Encrypting and decrypting PDF files
+* Encrypting and decrypting PDF files.

-> It is important to note that this library has a problem reading a pdf file that is not page numbered.
+> It is important to note that since this library is built from a file page perspective, it has problems manipulating pdf files that are not page numbered.

 ### Application

-It can be used as a tool for websites that manage or manipulate PDFs.
+- It can be used as a tool for websites that manage or manipulate PDFs.

 ### What is Pyttsx3?

-Python Text to Speech version 3 (`pyttsx3`) is a text-to-speech conversion library in Python.
+From the official documentation, Python Text to Speech version 3 (`pyttsx3`) is a text-to-speech conversion library in Python.
 Unlike alternative libraries, it works offline, and is compatible with both Python 2 and 3.

 ### Application

-- Can be applied in desktop and mobile applications and websites to convert text to speech for the visually impaired.
+- It can be applied in desktop and mobile applications and websites to convert text to speech for the visually impaired.
-- Can be used to create an audiobook.
+- It can be used to create an audiobook.

 ### Installing Requirements